East Thames Buses

 East Thames Buses was the trading name of London Buses Limited, an arms length subsidiary of Transport for London.
-In 2009, it was sold to the Go-Ahead Group.
+In 2009, it was sold to Go-Ahead London.

 History

 East Thames Buses was formed in 1999 to take over the services operated by the failed Harris Bus.
 It was then retained as an accredited operator to operate services in the event of their contracted operator being unable to do so.
 In August 2002 it was called in to operate routes 42 and 185 following the collapse of London Easylink.

-On 3 October 2009 Transport for London sold East Thames Buses to the Go-Ahead Group who incorporated it into its London General.
+On 3 October 2009 Transport for London sold East Thames Buses to Go-Ahead London.

 Garages

 When it was formed, East Thames Buses operated from the former London Forest and Kentish Bus Ash Grove bus garage and Harris's Belvedere Garage.
 On 13 October 2005 Ash Grove was vacated and operations transferred to Mandela Way, Southwark.

 Mandela Way - West (MA)

-Mandela Way opened in late 2005 following the relocation from the existing base at Ash Grove.
+Mandela Way - West opened in late 2005 following the relocation from the existing base at Ash Grove.
 It had a Peak Vehicle Requirement of 53 buses and operated London bus routes 1, 42 and 185.

-When MA (Mandela Way - West) closed on 30 April 2010 it operated the following types of buses:
+When Mandela Way - West (MA) garage closed on 30 April 2010 it operated the following types of buses: